2021 Cumbre Vieja volcanic eruption: Name

 Volcanic vents on La Palma have sometimes been named after the saint of the day they erupted.
 In this case, the saint would be Saint Januarius (san Genaro).
 This painting by Mattia Preti depicts his beheading with Vesuvius in eruption as a background.

 The eruption source is a new vent of the Cumbre Vieja dorsal.
-As of 29 September 2021, the new vent was still officially unnamed.
 Volcano vents on La Palma have traditionally been given either Guanche names or, more rarely and not in recent times, named after the Saint on whose feast day the eruption began.
 An early proposal for a Guanche name for the new vent was Jedey, after a nearby village, but this was not received favourably.
-A newer proposal is Tajogaite, after the Guanche name for Montaña Rajada ("Cracked Mountain"), the area directly downhill from the eruption site.
-This name has since gained wider support.
+A newer proposal was Tajogaite, after the Guanche name for Montaña Rajada ("Cracked Mountain"), the area directly downhill from the eruption site.
+This name gained wider support and was accepted in July of 2022.